kyleburton/bake/README.md

     foo: args='this that'

-## `Bakefile`
+## The "API", aka what shell functions can you call from your `Bakefile`?

 `bake` is controlled by a Bakefile (similarly to make and rake).
 This file is just a bash script.
-You define functions for your tasks and register them with `bake`.
+You define functions for your tasks and register them with `bake`.  `bake` itself is essentially a set of shell functions and you can (and are encouraged) to use them from within your `Bakefile`s.
+This is an overview of the most usefule ones (feel free to look around inside `bake` and see what else is there).

 ### `bake_task task-name "task-description"`